 the second intended parent, or legal parent (if you’re having a baby through a surrogacy arrangement).

-is entitled to take either one week's leave or two consecutive weeks leave following the birth or placement of the child (see appendix 1).
+is entitled to take either one- or two-week’s leave, in consecutive weeks, or separate one-week blocks following the birth or placement of the child (see appendix 1).

 There is no entitlement to take odd days.
 This is because this option includes the statutory entitlements of leave and pay and a condition for the receipt of statutory pay is that the leave is taken in a block or blocks.
 Pay during the first week of leave will be full pay.
 Any entitlement to statutory pay will be included in this amount and the Trust will be able to offset this against the full pay.
 Pay during the second week of leave will be any Statutory Paternity Pay due.
 (An employee is eligible for Statutory Paternity Pay if their average weekly earnings are at or above the Lower Earnings Limit for National Insurance at the end of the qualifying week).
 (See appendix 1).
 Current rates are available from the Gov.UK website.

-Any leave must be taken within 56 days of the birth or placement of the child.
-If the child is born early, leave can be taken within the period from the actual date of birth up to 56 days after the first day of the expected week of confinement.
-Leave can start on any day of the week on or after the child’s birth/date of placement.
+Any leave must finish within 52 weeks of the birth or placement of the child (or due date, if the baby is early).Leave can start on any day of the week on or after the child’s birth/date of placement.
 If the baby is born earlier than the fourteenth week before it is due and but for the birth occurring early the employee would have been employed continuously for 26 weeks then the employee will have been deemed to have the necessary length of service.

 Employees wishing to take their paternity leave (i.e. in odd days) must obtain the approval of their manager.
-The statutory scheme which is applicable to employees with 26 weeks or more continuous service allows for leave to be taken only in blocks and up to two weeks.
+The statutory scheme which is applicable to employees with 26 weeks or more continuous service allows for leave to be taken only in one-week blocks and up to two weeks.
 Therefore, employees who wish to take leave flexibly will only be entitled to the contractual element of the scheme which is one week.

-Only one period of leave and pay, which cannot exceed two weeks, can be taken by one employee in respect of each birth or adoption irrespective of whether more than one child is born or adopted.
+Only one or two periods of leave and pay, which cannot exceed two weeks, can be taken by one employee in respect of each birth or adoption irrespective of whether more than one child is born or adopted.

 Employment rights are protected while the employee is on paternity leave.
 This includes the right to: